 The rainy season and the spring of peacocks needless to say a breathtaking sight.
 During the monsoon season, in the months of July and October, Pichwais like these were on display.
 It bears its name from the little village near Radha’s home in Vraj.
 This detailed artwork represents Morpriya’s love for peacocks.
 The story goes that, Lord Krishna dances for his beloved, mimicking the peacocks while other gods cherish the sight and levitate in the evening sky.
 The usage of colours denotes the monsoon season.
-Blue-black clouds, darker green groves and vibrant peacocks make a magnificent backdrop for Shrinathji’s temple.
+Blue-black clouds, darker green groves, and vibrant peacocks make a magnificent backdrop for Shrinathji’s temple.

 The Winter Season Pichwai

-Just like the summer, winters too, are extremes in Rajasthan and the “Mangala darshan” ( the first viewing of the day) takes place before sunrise.
+Just like the summer, winters too, are extremes in Rajasthan, and the “Mangala darshan” ( the first viewing of the day) takes place before sunrise.
 During this season, the deities are richly bejewelled and adorn quilted garments. generally, heavy brocade Pichwais in darker colours are offered.
 It is observed that heavy brocade Pichwais, generally in darker colours are offered.
-It is a belief by the native of Nathdwara that the thick and weighty material Pichwai and garment protects the deity from cold.
+It is a belief by the natives of Nathdwara that the thick and weighty material Pichwai and garment protects the deity from cold.

 The Spring Season Pichwai Painting

 Vasant Panchami marks the arrival of the spring season, a time when plants and flowers bloom.
-Shrinathji’s idol is showered flowers and smeared with sandalwood and gulal(coloured powder).
+Shrinathji’s idol is showered with flowers and smeared with sandalwood and gulal(coloured powder).
 As the season symbolizes a burst of colours and growth of life, the Pichwais also depict the same every day.
 Behind the idol is a display of plain white cloth, where the priests create Pichwai designs on it with red gulal.

-These intricate tapestries of Nathdwara were not only used as a means to decorate the sanctum but also, to adorn the walls to create a theatrical drama, enhance the mood of devotees and evoke an emotional atmosphere.
+These intricate tapestries of Nathdwara were not only used as a means to decorate the sanctum but also, to adorn the walls to create a theatrical drama, enhance the mood of devotees, and evoke an emotional atmosphere.
 Each motif had a tale to tell and so did the alchemy of colours.

 Pichwai Painting is one of the precious gems of Indian art culture and is still in practice, proudly in the northwestern part of the country.